-Social Media Strategy
+Social Media Marketing

-So what does outstanding social media content look like?
+What does outstanding social media content look like?

 In addition, there are a few optimizations you can make to your posts to give them an extra boost: